You’ve worked with a speech therapist on achieving your language, speech, or vocal goals – what’s next?

 Practicing your new voice techniques is an important step in communicating with others.

-Whether you’ve been working on reducing your stutter or confidently speaking in public, there are many opportunities for you to talk to others and flex your new skills.
+Whether you’ve been doing stutter reduction speech therapy, transgender voice therapy, accent modification speech therapy, speech therapy for voice disorders, or a number of other aspects, there are many opportunities for you to talk to others and flex your new skills.

 It Takes Practice